How the IMF Makes Decisions

 The Executive Board

 The Board discusses all aspects of the Fund’s work, from the IMF staff's annual health checks of member countries' economies to policy issues relevant to the global economy.
-The board normally makes decisions based on consensus, but sometimes formal votes are taken.
-At the end of most formal discussions, the Board issues what is known as a Summing Up, which summarizes its views.
-Informal discussions may be held to discuss complex policy issues at a preliminary stage.
+The Board normally makes decisions based on consensus, but sometimes formal votes are taken.
+The votes of each member equal the sum of its basic votes (equally distributed among all members) and quota-based votes.
+Therefore, a member’s quota determines its voting power.
+Following most formal meetings, the Board summarizes its views in a document known as a Summing Up.
+Informal meetings may also be held to discuss complex policy issues at a preliminary stage.

-The IMF’s Managing Director is both chairman of the IMF’s Executive Board and Head of IMF staff.
-The Managing Director is assisted by four Deputy Managing Directors.
-The Managing Director is appointed by the Executive Board for a renewable term of five years.
-The IMF’s Governors and Executive Directors may nominate nationals of any of the Fund’s member countries.
+The IMF’s Managing Director is both chairman of the IMF’s Executive Board and head of IMF staff.
+The Managing Director is appointed by the Executive Board for a renewable term of five years and is assisted by a First Deputy Managing Director and three Deputy Managing Directors.
+The IMF’s Governors and Executive Directors may nominate nationals of any of the Fund’s member countries for the position of Managing Director.
 Although the Executive Board may select a Managing Director by a majority of votes cast, the Board has in the past made such appointments by consensus.
+For the 2011 selection, the Executive Board adopted a procedure that allowed the selection of the next Managing Director to take place in an open, merit-based, and transparent manner.
+The Executive Board adopted the same procedure to govern the 2016 selection.